gvwilson/sensibleadventures/wrestler/wrestler.md

 The sooner we're through this, the better for both of us."

-Minutes later the trio is moving north again.
+Minutes later the trio is moving for'ard again.
 The magician busies herself with her own dark thoughts.
 Luft curses Walker in dull counterpoint to the steady rhythm of their movement.
 The Nukilik pretends not to hear.